-There are two types of POA: a general durable POA takes effect on signing without having to prove you are incapacitated.
-The other—called a “springing power”—only becomes effective upon the determination by a physician that you are unable to make your own decisions regarding your property or care.
+There are two types of POA: a general durable POA takes effect on signing without having to prove incapacitation.
+The other—called a “springing power”—only becomes effective upon the determination by a physician that an individual is unable to make their own decisions regarding their property or care.

 Families should prepare these legal documents long before incapacitation is a factor.
-Without medical and financial POA, family members must go through a great deal of red tape and expense to obtain guardianship so they can make decisions on a loved one’s behalf.
+Without medical and financial POA, family members must go through a great deal of red tape and expense to obtain guardianship so they can make decisions on an aging or ill loved one’s behalf.

 Use AgingCare’s POA resources as your guide to understanding and obtaining power of attorney.
-Explore expert articles and Caregiver Q&A about power of attorney when preparing this important legal document to help an aging loved one.
+Explore expert articles as well as power of attorney questions and conversations in the Caregiver Forum.
+Get answers and tips from the experience of other caregivers when preparing and using this important legal document to help an aging parent or loved one.

 Power of Attorney (POA) Articles